 1. From an MS Windows PC: click on the Matlab icon.
-If there is no such icon, then click on the Start button (this is usually located on the left side of the bar across the bottom of the screen, but the bar could be on the right side of the screen as a vertical bar).
-Next, click Programs on the menu that pops up and then click Matlab Release XX on the new menu that appears.
+If there is no such icon, then click on the Start button (this is usually located on the left side of the bar across the bottom (or top) of the screen, but the bar could be on the right side of the screen as a vertical bar).
+Next, click Programs (or All Programs for Windows XP) in the window that pops up and then click Matlab Release XX on the menu of programs that appears.
 The basic Matlab window will come up on the screen as in the example shown in Figure 1.3.
 Click in the Command Window frame on the right hand side and the cursor will appear (the symbols ">>" indicate where your typed commands will show).
 Along the top of the Command Window are the words Current Directory, followed by a text entry field and an arrowhead pointing down.
 Click on this arrowhead and then select the directory where your images are stored.
-We assume hereafter that the directory is set to where the images are that we will load and process.
+We assume hereafter that the directory is set to where the images are that we will process.
+The Matlab command window is shown in Figure 1.3.